YetOpen/certbot-zimbra/README.md

 ## `cat: /etc/ssl/certs/2e5ac55d.0: No such file or directory` OR `Can't find "DSTRootCAX3"` OR `Unable to validate certificate chain: O = Digital Signature Trust Co., CN = DST Root CA X3`

 Letsencrypt's "DST Root CA X3" expired in September 2021.
-Certbot should have automatically renewed the certificate with the new "ISRG Root X1" before this, but some users reported this did not happen, certbot still issued a certificate with the old expired CA, and the site certificate did not successfully install.
+Already issued certificates were cross-signed with both the old "DST Root CA X3" and new "ISRG Root X1" chains.
+Due to the way certbot-zimbra parses certificate files, it may cause certbot-zimbra to use the wrong chain when deploying the certificate.
 See issue #140.

+Procedure to fix it:

-- make sure you have latest ca-certificates (Debian/Ubuntu) or pki-base (RHEL/CentOS) package (do a apt-get dist-upgrade/upgrade/install ca-certificates or equivalent yum command)
+- make sure you have latest ca-certificates (Debian/Ubuntu) or pki-base (RHEL/CentOS) package (do a apt-get dist-upgrade/upgrade/install ca-certificates or equivalent yum/dnf command), this will make sure you have the "ISRG Root X1" CA in the system-wide CA store
-- use certbot_zimbra to request a new cert just for Zimbra: `certbot_zimbra.sh -L '--preferred-chain \"ISRG Root X1\"' new`.
-You need to use the same options as when you first requested the cert, as certbot_zimbra doesn't remember them.
-- alternatively try forcing a renewal with `certbot --force-renewal --preferred-chain "ISRG Root X1" renew` (quotes around "ISRG Root X1" are important).
-If successful, run `/usr/local/bin/certbot_zimbra.sh -d` to deploy the new cert.
-NOTE: this will force renew all certificates, not just Zimbra's, and you may need to manually deploy them to other services.
+- force a renewal with `certbot renew --force-renewal --preferred-chain "ISRG Root X1" --cert-name "zimbra-cert-name"` Replace zimbra-cert-name with the name of your existing cert, you can find it with `certbot certificates`.
+- If the previous step is successful, run `/usr/local/bin/certbot_zimbra.sh -d` to deploy the new cert.

+The fix for new certificate requests is included in certbot-zimbra >=0.7.13, it will by default request new certs with `--preferred-chain "ISRG Root X1"`.
+Just upgrading certbot-zimbra will not fix the problem as you need to manually trigger a renewal or new cert request in certbot.

+## zmcertmgr certificate and private key do not match ("expecting an rsa key")

+Certbot v2.0.0 switched to ECDSA private keys by default, which Zimbra's zmcertmgr doesn't support.
+See [certbot docs](https://github.com/certbot/certbot/blob/caad4d93d048d77ede6508dd42da1d23cde524eb/certbot/docs/using.rst#id34)

+It may be possible to [patch zmcertmgr](https://forums.zimbra.org/viewtopic.php?f=15&t=69645&p=301580) to support ECDSA keys, but this is not officially supported or widely tested.

+Certbot-zimbra >=0.7.13 will auto-detect if certbot is >=2.0.0 and apply options while requesting a new certificate to obtain a RSA key.

+If you used certbot >=2 with certbot-zimbra <0.7.13, you might run into this issue.
+There are two options to fix it:

+- `certbot renew --key-type rsa --rsa-key-size 4096 --cert-name "zimbra-cert-name" --force-renewal` replace zimbra-cert-name with the name of the existing certificate, you can find it with `certbot certificates`.
+You can also change the key size to one that you prefer.
+If renewal is successful, redeploy the certificate with `/usr/local/bin/certbot_zimbra.sh -d`.
+- update to certbot-zimbra >=0.7.13 and rerequest the certificate with `certbot-zimbra --new`, and add all the options you used with the original `--new` invocation, else your certificate may get replaced with one with different CN and SANs.

 # Notes